 After she has to letdown her school P.E. teacher by turning down a rematch competition, Ginny is happy that Coach wants to enter her in a local competition.
 There is a fee to be submitted with the entry form but when she brings it up with coach, she goes strange and looks tired.
 Ginny says she’ll get the money somehow, she thinks if Coach is a squatter she musn’t have much money either.
 Ginny manages to scrape money together but it leaves nothing for her mom’s upcoming birthday.
 She decides to cook her a birthday tea instead, but then she loses track of time at practice and is home late.
 Her younger sister, Kylie, is upset that she spoiled mom’s birthday.

 Ginny’s secret training causes more problems as she falls out with a friend, after she doesn’t help with a paper round as she promised.
 She does think that at least Coach will be pleased that she placed third, at the local competition, but Coach informs her she expected more.
 Ginny doesn’t know if she should continue, saying that perhaps she is wasting Coach’s time.
 Coach backtracks, but Ginny is still feeling fed up.
-Coach says if she doesn’t see her the next day than she’ll take it that the training is over.
+Coach says if she doesn’t see her the next day then she’ll take it that the training is over.
 But the next day Ginny has to look after her brother and sister while her mom is at the dentist, she doesn’t want to let them down again, but it causes her to be late to practice.
-As soon as she can she rushes to practice, Coach is still there but she looks ill.
+As soon as she can, she rushes to practice, Coach is still there but she looks ill.
 Concerned, Ginny says she’s ready to dedicate herself to practice.
 Coach informs her they are running out of time she must practice before and after school.

 At school she feels obliged to play a hockey match but is injured.
 Coach of course is not pleased with this, Ginny says if she could explain to her teachers about her gymnastics training, she wouldn’t be put in this situation.
 But Coach insists until she wins the regional championship she must keep it secret, after that it doesn’t matter.
 She has ointment to help with Ginny’s ankle and after a bit of rest she is able to pick up her training.
 As the competition nears, Ginny improves and Coach praises her more, but she also seems more forgetful.
 Meanwhile the houses are to be knocked down soon and Ginny gets cleared away by some Workmen.
 She goes back later and more of the house is boarded and a sign saying “Danger Demolition” is outside.
 She does find Coach still there, but she shies away when Ginny goes to physically thank her for her help.
 The big competition the next day, she bumps into her friends who are there to watch and she explains that she is a contestant and that’s what she’s been up to all this time.
 Ginny is delighted when she wins and rushes to tell Coach.
 She has to climb in a window as the door is blocked and there is no sign of Coach.
 She is going to leave Coach a note, but when she picks up a piece of paper to write on, she finds it’s and old newspaper article that says Coach Vera Ramsey along with her student Gina were killed two years ago (how this paper got there in the first place is a mystery in itself!).
 Ginny yells out her thanks to the Coach and promises to keep up the hard work, a year later she has kept her promise and remembers to thank both Vera and her current coach when she is presented with her medals.

 With the release of Tammy’s Bella at the Bar, it seems an ideal time to look at other John Armstrong work featuring a gymnast.
 A possible prototype to Bella, A Leap for Lindy, was already discussed on the Jinty resource site, and here in Secret Gymnast we get to see a post-Bella work.
-Bella is probably Armstrong’s most famous work, he took inspiration for Bella from his niece and we can see here that Ginny bears a close resemblance to Bella.
+Bella is probably Armstrong’s most famous work and we can see here that Ginny bears a close resemblance to Bella.
 Armstrong has said he enjoyed drawing gymnastic stories (he certainly had a talent for it), so it is bit surprising that other than Bella there are so few of his stories that feature a gymnast.
 He did a lot of work for IPC and DCT but this is the only gymnastic story that I know of that he did for DCT (if I’m wrong and he did others, please let me know!).
 Perhaps gymnastic stories just weren’t as popular as they were in the 70s/early 80s or Bella’s fame was too much and they didn’t want her to overshadow other stories, as one can’t help but draw comparisons.

 A lot of the stories Armstrong drew, featured a working class protagonist, Ginny is no exception, but perhaps being set in the 90s, the world has improved somewhat since the Thatcher era.
 Money is still tight, Ginny struggles to get money together for entry form, there are people without work, the school can’t afford proper gymnastic equipment, there are derelict houses…. but Ginny’s father has a job, they can send her younger sister to ballet lessons (even if they couldn’t afford to also send Ginny), and have treats like a trip to McDonalds.
 Also it’s noted the houses being knocked down and new development built up, which will offer more jobs, so Britain doesn’t seem to be as desolate a place as it is portrayed in some of the 70s stories (although it’s still far from perfect!).
 It is interesting looking at the social commentary in these stories as an adult, as I probably didn’t read much into it as a child.